dmnfarrell/snipgenie/README.md

 * bwa
 * samtools
 * bcftools
+* tabix
+* parallel

 These binaries can be installed with apt in Ubuntu:

-`sudo apt install bwa samtools bcftools`
+`sudo apt install bwa samtools bcftools tabix parallel`

-If you want a tree to be built you should install RaXML:
+If you want a tree to be built you should install RaXML, but it's optional:

 `sudo apt install raxml`